-Sustainability Objective Summary of Likely Significant Effects Cumulative Effect Economic Objectives To ensure local residents have 7. access to employment opportunities The preferred option helps to ensure projected population growth enables employment growth, therefore increasing access to employment opportunities.
+Sustainability Objective Summary of Likely Significant Effects Cumulative Effect Economic Objectives 7.
+To ensure local residents have access to employment opportunities The preferred option helps to ensure projected population growth enables employment growth, therefore increasing access to employment opportunities.
 The POP also seeks to reduce the need to travel with having the resident population closer to places of work and seeks to support the improvement of sustainable modes of transport which will ensure people (including those without a car) are able to access employment opportunities.
 The development of housing could potentially result in the redevelopment of brownfield land.
-Whilst the redevelopment of brownfield sites that have remained vacant for a long period of time may have elements of sites of Open Mosaic Habitats in Previously Development Land (note, not all brownfield sites support Open Mosaic Habitats).
+Whilst the redevelopment of brownfield land could have a positive effect on soils by reducing contamination, some brownfield sites that have remained vacant for a long period of time may have elements of sites of Open Mosaic Habitats in Previously Development Land (note, not all brownfield sites support Open Mosaic Habitats).
 Increased level of growth will place pressure on land resources and could result in environmental impacts on landscape, biodiversity and cultural heritage.
-However, the preferred option seeks to target brownfield huldings.
+However, the preferred option seeks to target brownfield land/sites, increase densities to mitigate these impacts.
+There is scope to positively reuse existing buildings including those of heritage value and those on the heritage risk register, into functional buildings.
 Also, mitigation through environmental policies in the draft plan could help to mitigate the effects of development.
-Due to the strategic nature of the POP, there are uncertainties and mixed effects due to the lack of detail on the site locations for example on employment locations and housing. ++
+Due to the strategic nature of the POP, there are uncertainties and mixed effects due to the lack of detail on the site locations for example on employment locations and housing.
+Overall, the preferred option is therefore considered to have a cumulative significant positive effect on access to employment opportunities. ++